tensorflow/docs/site/en/install/lang_java.md

 Double of 10 is 20
 ```

-Success: TensorFlow Java is configured.
+Success!
+TensorFlow Java is configured.